williamthome/euneus/README.md

 Use `$ make bench.encode` or `$ make bench.decode` to run the benchmarks.
 Edit the scripts in the `./euneus_bench/script` folder if needed.

+The benchmarks use the smart versions.
+Please the [Smart modules](#smart-modules) section for more information.

 > **Note**
 >
 > - Results: